buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 A Purple Dragon is very protective of its creatures, those who bring it food and offer it treasures.

 With a stocky appearance, they have fine, long teeth and enormous claws that continuously grow.
-They have a very powerful sonic attack that often causes cave-ins, which are completely indifferent to them.
+They have a very powerful sonic attack that often causes cave-ins, to which they are completely indifferent.

 It is strong and courageous, arrogant but not brazen.
 It is not afraid to fight if it thinks it can win.
 It always takes the battle underground where it can create pits to make enemies fall or escape if necessary.